-Active Subfunds Risk Profile Expected level of leverage (absolute value) Reference Portfolio (Benchmark) 1 Luxembourg Selection Fund - Nerrick US Equities Commitment Approach n.a. n.a.
+Active Subfunds Risk Profile Expected level of leverage (absolute value) Reference Portfolio (Benchmark) Luxembourg Selection Fund - Nerrick US Equities Commitment Approach n.a. n.a.

-1 In accordance with CSSF Circular 11/512, reference portfolio must be disclosed for Subfunds for which the Global Risk Exposure is calculated using the Relative Value at Risk Approach.
+&lt;sup>1 In accordance with CSSF Circular 11/512, reference portfolio must be disclosed for Subfunds for which the Global Risk Exposure is calculated using the Relative Value at Risk Approach.

-UBS Third Party Management Company S.A., domiciled at 33A avenue J.F.
+UBS Asset Management (Europe) S.A., domiciled at 33A avenue J.F.
 Kennedy, L-1855 Luxembourg, is the appointed Management Company of the Fund and has therefore assumed the management of the assets of this Subfund.

-UBS Third Party Management Company S.A. has appointed PvB Pernet von Ballmoos AG as portfolio manager of this Subfund (the "Portfolio Manager").
+UBS Asset Management (Europe) S.A. has appointed PvB Pernet von Ballmoos AG as portfolio manager of this Subfund (the "Portfolio Manager").
 The Portfolio Manager is an asset manager with registered office at is Zollikerstrasse 226, 8008 Zurich, Switzerland.
 The Portfolio Manager is authorised and regulated by the Swiss Financial Market Supervisory Authority ("FINMA") in Switzerland.
 The firm was founded as a public limited company in Switzerland.
-The Portfolio Manager shall report regularly to the Board of Directors of UBS Third Party Management Company S.A. on their asset allocation key, the evolution of the assets, the adequate liquidity management of the Subfund any risk of potential breach of the investment policy and on the transactions executed for the account of the Subfund.
+The Portfolio Manager shall report regularly to the Board of Directors of UBS Asset Management (Europe) S.A. on their asset allocation key, the evolution of the assets, the adequate liquidity management of the Subfund any risk of potential breach of the investment policy and on the transactions executed for the account of the Subfund.